 Alicia Owens was voted the 2016 People’s Choice Instructor of the Year following a fantastic 2016 season that included a unanimous World Championship win at Louisville with Sarah Hecht and her Saddlebred mare, Novella, in the 13 & Under Five Gaited division.
 That win was followed up with Sarah and her Morgan, Dragonsmeade Varvatos, being crowned Reserve World Champions in the Junior Exhibitor Park Saddle World Championship and the 15 & Under Park Saddle Grand National Champions.
 Also bringing back a Grand National Championship was Maddie Sappenfield and her beloved MEM I’m Back in the 14-15 Hunter Pleasure Grand National class.
 This sporty team went back in the 14-17 Hunter Pleasure Championship where they earned the Reserve World Championship roses and tricolor.
 Making history by being the only rider in the history of the Morgan breed to win the Junior Saddle Seat Equitation World Championship three times (2014-2016), long time Scottfield student Audra Lee and her fabulous mare, CBMF Random Hearts GCH, were the unanimous winners of the Junior Saddle Seat Equitation World Championship again this year, closing out their Junior Equitation career having never lost a world title in the Morgan Junior Equitation division, including the UPHA Junior Challenge Cup Finals in 2014.
 Audra is the youngest rider to have ever won that title, as well, having won that National Finals at the age of 11.
 This is the second time Alicia has been honored by professionals and owners within the industry with a People’s Choice win, having been the Reserve Instructor of the Year in 2010.

 In 2018, the United Professional Horseman’s Association honored Alicia with the prestigious Tony C. Ray Young Professional of the Year Award at their annual Conference held at the beautiful Amelia Island Resort in Florida.
 The Young Professional of the Year award is given to leading professionals under the age of 35; nominations are offered by way of consensus from fellow Young Professionals, with the ultimate winner being chosen by the UPHA executive board.
-Joining the ranks of such notable trainers as Smith Lily, Matt Shiflet and Tre and Emily Lee, Alicia is honored to be the first recipient to represent the Morgan breed, and humbly expresses her gratitude to the fearless female trainers who have paved the way for all of the young women who have chosen training show horses as a career.
+Joining the ranks of such notable trainers as Smith Lily, Matt Shiflet and Tre and Emily Lee, Alicia is honored to be the first recipient to represent the Morgan breed.

-Alicia is a licensed official with the USEF, carrying her small “r” judges cards for Morgans, Saddlebreds, Hackneys, and Equitation.
+Alicia is a licensed official with the USEF, carrying her large “R” judges cards for Morgans, Saddlebreds, Hackneys, and Equitation.